David Fetter Publications for Brass

 Arranged for trombone quartet or choir.

-Includes the original flute part with new keyboard accompaniment and a part for cello or contrabass to double the continuo bass line.
+This includes the original flute part with new keyboard accompaniment and a part for cello or contrabass to double the continuo bass line.
 Time 3:40.
-Available from Cherry Classics and Hickey’s Music Center.
+Available from Cherry Classics Music

 Gruss seiner Treuen by Richard Wagner, arr. by David Fetter – $6.00